Disease Guide ·Episodic Falling Syndrome ·2026

 MRI Exclusion Workup

-Because Cavaliers are also prone to syringomyelia, an MRI ($1,500-$3,000) may be recommended to rule it out.
-This single diagnostic test can exceed a year of premiums.
-Confirm your policy covers advanced imaging as part of the diagnostic process.
+Cavaliers are prone to syringomyelia, so MRI ($1,500-$3,000) may be needed.
+This single test can exceed annual premiums.
+Verify your policy covers advanced imaging.

 🇺🇸 US Pet Insurance Guide